-There’s a lot involved in specifying and building a living green roof.
+There is a lot involved in specifying and building a living green roof.
 First, you need to understand the strengths and weaknesses of your building.
-Then you need to know how to adapt that building into what is essentially a rather large planter with a thriving ecosystem.
+This will allow you to adapt that building into what is essentially a rather large planter with a thriving ecosystem.

-Enviromat Sedum Matting and Meadowmat Wildflower Turf are both products that are frequently used in green roof construction.
-But they need very different growing conditions.
-To find out which green roof system is best for your building you need to know
+Enviromat Sedum Matting and Meadowmat Wildflower Turf are both products that are frequently used in green roof construction but require very different growing conditions.
+To find out which green roof system is best for your building, you need to know:

 - Slopes and angles of the roof